 - Chicago, IL - Cook County

-- Detroit, MI - Wayne, Oakland & Washtenaw Counties.
+- Detroit, MI - Wayne, Oakland and Washtenaw Counties

 - Milwaukee, WI - Milwaukee County

-- New York City - all 5 boroughs/counties
+- New York City, NY - All five boroughs/counties

 - Philadelphia, PA - Philadelphia County